codenamite/torrentk/README.md

 # TorrentK

-Command line application for downloading torrents.
+Command line application for downloading torrents using magnet links.